MicrosoftDocs/visualstudio-docs/docs/ide/creating-applications-in-bi-directional-languages.md

     -   The code editor (and text editor) does not support right-to-left reading order.
 You can enter text in a bi-directional language, but the reading order is always left-to-right.

-## Naming Things Using Arabic or Hebrew Text
+## Naming things using Arabic or Hebrew text
  You can use Arabic or Hebrew text to assign names to folders, variables, or other objects.
 When working with Arabic, you can use any Arabic characters including Kashida and Diacritics.

  The following elements can be named using Arabic or Hebrew and will be handled correctly in Visual Studio: